Chinese Elm Bonsai Tree

 Keep in full sun to partial shade all year round.
 Water and feed very well.
 Re-pot every year if you want to maintain vigorous growth.
 Once fully mature re-pot every second year.

-A nice craggy old elm with superb mature branch structure and a nice gnarly trunk.
-Chinese elm of this quality are becoming increasingly hard to find as nurseries are under pressure to produce ever cheaper plants, we go to GREAT lengths to source these impressive bonsai trees.
+A superb craggy old elm with beautiful mature branch structure and an unusual shape.
+It's been years since we saw such beautiful mature Chinese elm.
+Chinese elm of this quality are becoming increasingly hard to find (especially in larger sizes) as nurseries are under pressure to produce ever cheaper plants, we were very lucky to turn up just a couple of these impressive bonsai trees recently.
 It's taken years on end to produce this tree, the quality and age shows too.
 About the best value available in bonsai today pound for pound.

 The subject pictured is the EXACT plant we will send you.
 Appearance may vary depending upon the season.